-As previously noted, there are a total of 912 no. residential units permitted within the Trim Development Plan boundary.
+As previously noted, there are a total of 468 no. residential units permitted (not yet commenced) within the Trim Development Plan boundary.
 In addition, the County Development Plan allocates a total of 518 no. residential units to Trim for the period 2013 - 2019.
 This includes the 50% headroom recommended in the DoECLG Development Plan Guidelines 2007.